exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 - If the timer shows any other number, the result should be `'Not done, please wait.'`.
 - If the function is called without a timer value, the result should be `'You forgot to set the timer.'`.

+The timer will never show a value below 0.

 ```javascript
 cookingStatus(12);
 // => 'Not done, please wait.'